ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 ### Developer Profiles

-When asked which developer profile best describes the participants, the majority identified with being Smart Contract Developers, followed by Tooling developers, Auditor / Security experts, and Academic researchers.
+When asked which developer profile best describes the participants, the majority identified as a smart contract developer.

+Rouhgly 5.3% are  tooling developers, followed by 4.4% auditor / security experts, and only 1.3% stated that they are academic researchers.

 ![Dev Profiles](slide15)

-About 75.3% of the users use Solidity at work as well as for personal projects and 24.7% use it only for personal projects.
+A majority of 48.9% of the participants use Solidity both at work and for personal projects.
+The rest of the respondents are almost equally distributed between using Solidity at work or using Solidity for personal projects.

 ![Solidity usage](slide16)

 A cummulative of 43.7% users contribute to open source projects on a regular basis (daily and weekly), whereas 27.1% only contribute on a monthly basis.
-Almost 41% users reported that they never contribute to open source.
+Almost 41% users reported that they never contribute to open source projects written in Solidity.

 The number of users who never contribute has reduced this year with an increase in the number of daily or weekly contributors.